pdxaws8/loanapp/README.md

-# loanapp
+# AWS SMP
-Business logic for the loan app
+Business logic for the AWS SMP